chauvm/system-design-workshop/lab3/README.md

 "{\"status\": \"SUCCESS\", \"result\": null, \"traceback\": null, \"children\": [], \"date_done\": \"2023-12-06T07:49:52.250847\", \"task_id\": \"bc31209f-42cc-4839-a685-d17056156fca\"}"
 ```

+9. Retries, error handling, timeout
+When writing code, you should always think of handling failures.
+Read [Celery doc](https://docs.celeryq.dev/en/stable/userguide/tasks.html#retrying) to learn about a couple of task options for this purpose:
+- `retry a task on specific errors`.
+This is useful for known transient errors that can be resolved with a retry, e.g. network error.
+- `set a max number of retries`.
+This is so that a task with high failure rate doesn't keep running and consuming worker resources.
+- `retry delay, retry backoff`.
+This helps even out the number of failed tasks being retried.

+This [Doordash's Best practice of retry strategy article](https://developer.doordash.com/en-US/docs/drive/reference/retry_pattern/) has a nice overview of DOs and DONTs when using retry.

 This is the end of Lab 3.
 Hit Ctrl-C or `exit` to close running apps.